SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 If Java Runtime Environment \(JRE\) is not installed on your system, you can download the JRE from the Oracle website.

 In this chapter, we use Selenium server 3.141.x to run our examples.
 You can download it from the official page of Selenium.
-The name of file should contain the following prefix:
+The name of the file should contain the following prefix:

 ```
 selenium-server-standalone-3.141.x.jar
 ```

-You may use the following commant to run Selenium server in your computer.
+You may use the following command to run Selenium server on your computer.
 ```
 java -Dwebdriver.chrome.driver=chromedriver -jar selenium-server-standalone-3.141.x.jar
 ```

-Note that for running the previous command you need to configure  java in the PATH \(environmente variable\).
+Note that for running the previous command you need to configure Java in the PATH \(environment variable\).

 #### Browser driver